 Imagine walking through a lush tropical rain forest amidst flowers and trees, ponds and a trickling waterfall with butterflies flying overhead and all around you in their own natural paradise.
-This is a dream come true at The Butterfly Farm
+Destination wedding dreams come true at The Butterfly Farm.

 De Palm Island

-At De Palm Island, Aruba’s only all-inclusive destination, you will enjoy the all-inclusive food & beverage, snorkel equipment and snorkel tours, a water park, unlimited banana boat rides, beaches & beach chairs, beach activities, salsa lessons and more.
+Want an all-inclusive wedding?
+De Palm Island is Aruba’s only all-inclusive destination.
+You and your wedding guests will enjoy all-inclusive food & beverage, snorkel tours, a water park, unlimited banana boat rides, beach activities, salsa lessons and more.
 Upgrades to Sea Trek (Underwater Helmet Walk), SNUBA or a massage are also available.

-Looking for adventure?
-Climb Hooiberg, Aruba’s famous mountain located at the center of the island, with a view from its 541-foot peak that extends as far as Venezuela on a clear day.
+Looking for a wedding or honeymoon adventure?
+Climb Hooiberg, Aruba’s famous mountain located at the center of the island.
+Views from its 541-foot peak extend as far as Venezuela on a clear day.

 A U.S. passport valid for the duration of your stay;